Lift-on/lift-off

 to load and unload cargo.
-While the common abbreviation of lift-on/lift-off is LoLo, it is sometimes abbreviated as LOLO, LO/LO or Lo/Lo.
 Ships with cranes or other cargo handling equipment on-board are also termed geared vessels.

 As container ships usually have no on-board cranes or other mechanism to load or unload their cargo, they are therefore dependent on dockside container cranes to load and unload.
 However lift-on/lift-off vessels can load and unload their own cargo unassisted.
 Lift-on/lift-off vessels can operate out of docks with no dockside cargo handling equipment.

 "In May 2010 the Office of Naval Research (ONR) conducted a ... at-sea demonstration of their Large Vessel Interface Lift-on/Lift-off (LVI Lo/Lo) crane system in sea state 3 conditions.
 The LVI Lo/Lo demonstrator is an advanced motion-compensated, at-sea cargo transfer system.
 The embedded technologies combine to provide tagline free six degrees-of-freedom control of the payload."